 Stain Colours For Pressure-Treated Wood

 Choosing the right stain for your wood is a pretty straightforward process.
 But know the wood type first whether you are using lumber or wood itself.
 For treated lumber that you use mostly for fencing, we recommend

 For treated wood brown stain is the best option.
 It’s up to you to use any shade from dark to light.
 For outdoor use, darker stain stands longer.
-Whilst for indoor, light shades are more preferable.
+Whilst for indoors, light shades are preferable.
 Here’s Few stain color recommendation for treated wood